Summary of Decameron tales: Fifth tale (IV, 5)

-Lisabetta's brothers slay her lover.
-He appears to her in a dream and shows her where he is buried.
-She disinters the head and sets it in a pot of basil, whereon she daily weeps a great while.
-Her brothers take the pot from her and she dies shortly after.
+Lisabetta's brothers slay her lover Lorenzo.
+He appears to her in a dream and tells her where he is buried.
+She discovers the corpse, removes the head, and sets it in a pot of basil, which she weeps over daily.
+The brothers notice her obsession with the pot of basil and remove it, discovering Lorenzo's head, which they rebury and then flee to another city.
+Lisabetta dies of grief shortly thereafter.

 Filomena tells this story, one of the most famous in the Decameron, and the basis of John Keats' narrative poem Isabella, or the Pot of Basil.

 Sixth tale (IV, 6)

-Andreuola loves Gabriotto: she tells him a dream that she has had; he tells her a dream of his own, and dies suddenly in her arms.
-While she and her maidservant are carrying his corpse to his house, they are taken by the Signory.
-She tells how the matter stands, is threatened with violence by the podestà, but will not brook it.
-Her father hears how she is bested; and, her innocence being established, causes her to be set at large; but she, being minded to tarry no longer in the world, becomes a nun.
+Andreuola loves Gabriotto, a man of lower station whom she cannot marry.
+They meet regularly in her garden.
+They each relate gruesome dreams they have had, filled with deathly imagery.
+At this point, Gabriotto dies in his lover's arms.
+Andreula cannot allow her illicit lover's body to be found in her garden, so she and her maid take to body to Gabriotto's house, but they are apprehended and Andreuola is accused of his murder.
+The magistrate offers to drop the charges if Andreuola will sleep with him, but she refuses.
+A medical examination reveals that Gabriotto died of a heart attack, and charges are dropped.
+Disgusted with the ways of the world, Andreuola decides to take the veil.

 Panfilo, the first male storyteller of the day to narrate, tells this tale.

 Seventh tale (IV, 7)

-Simona loves Pasquino; they are together in a garden; Pasquino rubs a leaf of sage against his teeth, and dies; Simona is arrested, and, with intent to show the judge how Pasquino died, rubs one of the leaves of the same plant against her teeth, and likewise dies.
+Simona loves Pasquino; they are together in a garden.
+Pasquino rubs a leaf of sage against his teeth, and dies.
+Simona is arrested, and, with intent to show the judge how Pasquino died, rubs one of the leaves of the same plant against her teeth, and likewise dies.
+When the sage is dug up, a venomous toad is discovered.
+The two lovers are buried together.